Illustrator: Harry Bennett

 The Crazy Plot and Characters

-I loved the Russian setting and liked the heroine’s growth as a character, but the hero, Alexei, is exciting as dry toast.
+I loved the Russian setting of The Frost and the Flame.
+The heroine’s growth as a character was fun to watch.
+Alas, the hero, Alexei, is exciting as dry toast.
 It’s the villain who is the star here: charismatic, evil, and blond!

 Plus, the dude is going crazy.
 It’s hinted that Oleg has a brain tumor or something because his headaches make him act more insane.